HelenSteph/ITP-DeviceToDatabase/07_AWS/postgresql.md

  This function will receive an event from a IoT Core rule and save the data to PostgreSQL.
 The database connection details are stored as environment variables.

  * Scroll down to the environment variables section.
- * Click edit.
- * Update the POSTGRESQL_HOSTNAME to your RDS database.
+ * CloudFormation populated the POSTGRESQL_HOSTNAME with the RDS database
- * Update the database, username, and password if necessary.
+ * Edit the database, username, and password if necessary.
- * Click Save.

  ## Testing

 We can test the function to make sure it saves data to the database.
 From the top right, click `Select a test event` and choose `Configure test events`.
 Name the event `TestData`.
 Paste the following JSON and click Create.

     {
         "device": "test",
         "temperature": 72,
         "humidity": 42,
         "timestamp": 0
     }

 Push `Test`.
 Ensure that the function executes without any errors.